 There were other sections that showed parental love toward the son, which instilled the gratitude that would result in this long-time support.

-Daughters apparently need not apply.
+Daughters need not apply.

 I loved these enormous figures.
-I can't tell you what they represented, but their size and the way that the folds of their sleeves acted as buttresses to support the massive carvings each is holding (the people provide a relative scale) was spectacular.
+I can't tell you what they represented, but their size and the way that the folds of their sleeves act as buttresses to support the massive carvings each is holding (the people provide a relative scale) was spectacular.

-Clearly the artists who created these carvings were pretty good structural engineers as well as story-tellers and designers!
+The artists who created these carvings were pretty good structural engineers as well as story-tellers and designers!

 This villa served as the headquarters of General Joseph Stilwell.